 Foreign national buying a property in Iceland

 Foreign nationals who are legally domiciled in Iceland may own residential property in Iceland.
-They can apply for a loan from the Housing Financing Fund to buy residential property on the same terms as Icelandic nationals.

 List of certified real estate agents on District Commissioner website.